Smalang14/FrontEndCode/README.md

 <p align="center">
 <img width="1280" alt="screens" src="https://cloud.githubusercontent.com/assets/24516541/23779808/8f913220-053a-11e7-8d04-d5597bf2a6b7.png">

-1.Top - The top page features include a slide show with the navigation bar at the top.
+1. Top - The top page features include a slide show with the navigation bar at the top.
 I also decided to add in a button for the area below the slide show.

-2.Logo - This page features the logo and site title that both have animations.
+2. Logo - This page features the logo and site title that both have animations.
 I felt it was important to add them as the site would feel alive.
 The text below explains the website and the motivations for it.

-3.Portfolio - The Portfolio section is contains 6 boxes.
+3. Portfolio - The Portfolio section is contains 6 boxes.
 It was very important for the other two projects to be the only colors on the site that stand out.
 This is so viewers will be drawn to them.

-4.BACTrack/HIVE - The BacTrack and HIVE areas of the portfolio are in the colors the branding is presented as.
+4. BACTrack/HIVE - The BacTrack and HIVE areas of the portfolio are in the colors the branding is presented as.
 This is so each area is more personalized than the rest of the site.

-5.Video - The Video section contains an MP4 file that shows the images on the site being created.
+5. Video - The Video section contains an MP4 file that shows the images on the site being created.

-6.About - The About section features two animations one for the skills graphics that moves side to side.
+6. About - The About section features two animations one for the skills graphics that moves side to side.
 The download button for the Resume  flashes so the attention of the viewer is captured.

-7.Contact - The contact page contains a map centered on DMU.
+7. Contact - The contact page contains a map centered on DMU.
 Social Media links are available next to the site logo that has an animation.
 The final part is the address of the map to the right.

 The final version of the site has met and exceeded all of my expectations.
 The sleek minimalist design of the site came to fruition better than expected.
 I wanted the site to have an all white background with the only colors on the page the actual BacTrack and HIVE content.
 This is so the viewers eyes are drawn to the colors more as they are commissioned projects in a way.
 The development process was enjoyable and I learned allot about HTML, JavaScript and CSS incorporating all three into the site.